-And, finally, if you use PRISM as part of your workflow in a scientific publication, please consider including an acknowledgement like "Parts of the results in this work were derived using the PRISM Python package." and citing the PRISM pipeline paper:
+And, finally, if you use PRISM as part of your workflow in a scientific publication, please consider including an acknowledgement like "Parts of the results in this work were derived using the PRISM Python package." and citing the PRISM pipeline paper using the BibTeX-entry below.